jmbenck/product-api/README.md

 # Product API with Django and Rest Framework
-This is a simple project for demonstration purpouse.
+This is a project for demonstration purpouse.
 The main goal is to show what is possible to build with Django Rest Framework.

 It consists in a Rest API made with Django and Rest Framework that control Users, Products and Categories.